Kwongfei/Kwongfei.github.io/_pages/about.md

   - /about.html
 ---

 I am a M.S. student in computer science at the Institute of Computer Vision, Shenzhen University, supervised by Prof. Zhihui Lai.
 I achieved a Bachelor (Mathematics and Applied Mathematics) from the South China University of Technology.
-My interests include Graph Neural Networks (GNNs), Large Language Models (LLMs) and Support Vector Machines (SVM).
-Recently I have focused on adaptive graph polynomial filters, heterogeneous/robust graph neural networks, large-scale graphs, and LLMs in medical applications.
+My interests include Graph Neural Networks (GNNs), Knowledge Graph, Large Language Models (LLMs) and Support Vector Machines (SVM).
+Recently I have focused on adaptive graph polynomial filters, heterogeneous/robust graph neural networks, knowledge graphs, and LLMs in medical applications.
 My research goal is to build theoretical guarantees and practical models that exhibit interpretability/robustness/stability for real-world applications.
 Please feel free to contact me if you are interested in my research or my hobbies.

 News!
 ======
-2024-6-7: I will be doing a short-term exchange at PolyU for three months under the supervision of Prof. Qing Li.
+2024-6-7: I am undertaking a short-term exchange at PolyU for three months under the supervision of Prof. Qing Li.

 2024-4-21: A paper is accepted by Information Sciences.